phillmv/arquivo/README.md

 2. **Durability**.
 Your data is portable by default, and it should outlive this app.
 3. **Longevity**.
 You should be able to keep using this app for at least 10+ years.

+Data is stored in markdown within a git repository.
+You will always be able to read your data, move it elsewhere, and revert back to an earlier version.

 ## Goals

 Arquivo will be a successful project if:

 - It can store and search all the digital artifacts I care about.
-- Different users can successfully use their own organization strategies.
+- Different users can successfully use their own organization strategies (bullet journaling, zettelkasten, whatever).
 - Using this app actually leads to better end products (i.e. essays, papers, books, apps).

 ## Features